Sell all over the world through Fnac

 Anyone who ever visits Belgium or France has probably seen or visited a Fnac store.
-Fnac has no stores in the Netherlands, but you can see them everywhere in France and Belgium.
+Fnac has no stores in the Netherlands, but you see them everywhere in France and Belgium.

-In addition to the enormous reach of Fnac itself, you also have access to the other marketplaces of the Fnac Darty group, such as darty.com.
+In addition to the enormous reach of Fnac itself, you also have immediate access to the other marketplaces of the Fnac Darty group, such as darty.com.

 Fnac helps you on your way, with a Marketplace team that guides you without obligation and at no extra cost.

 At Fnac you pay monthly subscription costs of € 39.95.
 Fnac does not charge any extra costs for support and promotion.
 Fnac charges a commission of 6.5% to 16% of the sales price on your sold products.
 The exact amount of the commission depends on the product category and whether your product is new, refurbished or second-hand.